sanjai-b-2006/ai_ml_hackathon_electricity_bill/README.md

 ✅ Features:

-Appliance counts (Fan, Refrigerator, Air Conditioner, Television, Monitor)
+- Appliance counts (Fan, Refrigerator, Air Conditioner, Television, Monitor)

-Monthly usage hours
+- Monthly usage hours

-Tariff rate
+- Tariff rate

-City and Company
+- City and Company

 ✅ Approach:

 Trained two Linear Regression models:

-One with all features (including Monthly Usage Hours and Tariff Rate) for higher precision.
+- One with all features (including Monthly Usage Hours and Tariff Rate) for higher precision.

-Another without Monthly Usage Hours and Tariff Rate to test lower precision scenarios.
+- Another without Monthly Usage Hours and Tariff Rate to test lower precision scenarios.

+- In misc i have given models on ridge , elastic net , regression decision tree regression and gradient boost.

 Evaluated models using RMSE and R² on the dataset for accuracy comparison.